 i met suchismita tarafdar when she first visited asu for a campus visit in 2004. during that visit, when manjira datta and i were driving her showing her the eternal beauty that is scottsdale, az, we promptly were the victim of a hit and run accident. i am sure this made a great first impression on her, and suchismita decided to join our department in 2005. suchismita's thesis studied developing new envelope theorems for nonconvex optimization problems with occasionally binding constraints. she is currently a member of faculty at shiv nadar university dadri, uttar pradesh, just outside new delhi. i simply cannot tell you how much she has taught me about optimization theory, generalized differentiability, nonlinear programming, and its application to characterizing optimal solutions in both static and dynamic optimization problems... as well as the importance of water in our daily lives (including mine). she is currently working on a new project w/ olivier morand and i on developing new methods for characterizing generalized markov equilibria in dynamic economies. suchismita has a webpage that she never seems to update apparently. click here for suchismita's webpage.

-pawel dziewulski was a student at the warsaw school of economics when I met him also at this conference on dynamic games in wroclaw around 2008. at the time, he was already doing some interesting things in his masters thesis which he was writing under the direction of lukasz wozny. he is now a phd student at oxford, and he is working on a number of new projects in dynamic general equilibrium theory, dynamic models with limited commitment, optimal stopping problems, general equilibrium in models with time-dependent preferences, among other things. i have worked with him (along with lukasz balbus and lukasz wozny) on some papers on large games with strategic complementarities.
+pawel dziewulski was a student at the warsaw school of economics when I met him also at this conference on dynamic games in wroclaw around 2008. at the time, he was already doing some interesting things in his masters thesis which he was writing under the direction of lukasz wozny. he is now career developement school at oxford, and he is working on a number of new projects in dynamic general equilibrium theory, revealed preference, models of complementarities, large stochastic games, dynamic models with limited commitment, optimal stopping problems, general equilibrium in models with time-dependent preferences, among many other things. his work is extremely interesting. i have had the pleasure ofworking with him (along with lukasz balbus and lukasz wozny) on some papers on large games with strategic complementarities.

 i am hoping to get pawel to visit arizona in the near future, but currently he is too enamored with being an english gentleman.